Phocoustic, Inc.

 A New Paradigm for Evidence-Qualified AI

 “Many AI systems operate as statistical approximators.
-Our goal is to build a platform that ties meaning to measurable physical behavior,” said Stephen Francis, founder and inventor of VisualAcoustic.ai.
+Our goal is to build a platform that ties meaning to measurable physical behavior,” said Stephen Francis, founder and inventor of phocoustic.com.
 “These filings set the stage for systems that remain bounded by physics and provide more transparent, evidence-qualified reasoning pathways.”

-VisualAcoustic.ai is aimed at environments where safety, transparency, and physical correctness are critical, including semiconductor lithography, industrial inspection, structural monitoring, robotics, advanced sensing, and automotive intelligence under adverse visibility conditions.
+phocoustic.com is aimed at environments where safety, transparency, and physical correctness are critical, including semiconductor lithography, industrial inspection, structural monitoring, robotics, advanced sensing, and automotive intelligence under adverse visibility conditions.

 Setting a Global Standard